Thank you to Randi Rossman for discussing the scholarly work about antecedents with me. All mistakes are my own.

 The two computers have different desktop pictures.
 Slightly different power cables.
 The computers have two different operating systems, which is the reason I have to perform different behaviors in the first place.
 But those operating systems don’t create much of a visual difference on screen.

 Anything else?
-There are not auditory or olfactory differences that I am aware of.
+I’m not aware of any auditory or olfactory cues.
 There may be kinesthetic ones, but if so, they are small, and I can’t name them.

 In both cases, the visual information on the screen is one of the immediate antecedents.
 What I see informs me that I can move my fingers to view the rest of the document.
 It looks about the same on both computers.
 Still, if you had asked me what it was that told me which way to move my fingers to move to scroll down, I would have told you that it was using a different computer.